The Bankrate promise

 Additionally, the length of your repayment term will influence how much you’ll pay each month.
 Longer terms lead to a lower monthly bill, but also to more interest paid over the life of the loan.

 Lenders may charge fees in addition to interest.
-Origination fees usually range between 1 percent to 10 percent, for example.
+Origination fees usually range between 1 percent to 10 percent, and are common among online lenders.
 Also look for fees that may sneak up on you, such as late fees and prepayment penalties.
+These may not be factored into the APR, but they can impact your total cost.

 Note that lenders may have eligibility criteria beyond the basic credit score and income requirements.
-Some lenders only serve customers in certain states, for instance, while others only offer personal loans to those looking to consolidate debt.
+Some lenders only serve customers in certain states while others only offer personal loans to those looking to consolidate debt.

 Lastly, look at other features that might make your borrowing experience smoother.
-These include easy online applications, preapproval tools, a range of customer service hours, discounts and unemployment protection.
+These include easy online applications, prequalification tools, a range of customer service hours, discounts and unemployment protection.